tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 The discussed `foreign export javascript` declarations are sufficient when all Haskell functions to be called from JavaScript are statically known.
 However, we often want to produce closures at runtime (e.g., by partially applying curried functions), and then, export such dynamic runtime-generated closures for use in JavaScript.
 For instance, when providing a Haskell closure as a JavaScript event handler, the handler often captures some contextual info as free variables, which are unknown at compile time.

 We might want to work around that by adding the runtime context as a separate argument to an exported function.
 Then, the JavaScript code would be in charge of providing the right context when invoking a Haskell function.
 However, this would be a step back from the convenience of a language with first-class functions and would require substantial boilerplate code.
-Instead, we want to pass closure directly.
+Instead, we want to pass closures directly.

 Again, we follow the approach of the standard Haskell FFI, and much as we represent JavaScript references in Haskell via `JSRef` values and a table, we use `StablePtr`s to refer to Haskell closures in JavaScript.
 GHC’s `StablePtr`s are also table indexes, which serve as a handle to a Haskell object on the heap, which can be passed between Haskell and C, or in our case, Haskell and JavaScript.
 We can't pass raw addresses, since the storage manager may move objects around.
 Hence, the `StablePtr` API also maintains a table of heap objects and we use table indexes to refer to them.
 This enables garbage collection to move objects around, as long as it takes care to also update the `StablePtr` table.